microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationOwner.md

 - `-ObjectId` parameter specifies the unique identifier of an application.

-### Example 2: Get the owner of an application with more owner details
+### Example 2: Get the details about the owner of an application

 ```powershell
 Connect-Entra -Scopes 'Application.ReadWrite.All','Application.ReadWrite.OwnedBy'